aqyang28/aqyang28/README.md

 📸 Outside of my studies, I love taking pictures, practicing piano, and playing sports with friends.
 I am currently working with my brother to create a personal photography website to showcase some of my favorite shots and make it easier to book photo sessions with me.

 ## 📖 Classes:
-📝 I am currently enrolled in _COMP 110_ (Introduction to Programming and Data Science) and _COMP 290_ (Essential Tools for Computer Science).
-In COMP 110, I have learned foundational programming concepts such as data types, boolean logic, writing functions, control flow, and recursion.
-In COMP 290, I have learned the principles of behind the command line interface, Docker, and Git.
+📝 I am currently enrolled in _COMP 210_ (Data Structures and Analysis).
+In COMP 210, I am learning how to optimize the data used in computer programs to maximize efficiency.
+Previous courses I have taken include _COMP 110_ (Introduction to Programming and Data Science) and _COMP 290_ (Essential Tools for Computer Science).
+In COMP 110, I learned foundational programming concepts such as data types, boolean logic, writing functions, control flow, and recursion.
+In COMP 290, I learned the principles of behind the command line interface, Docker, and Git.

 📱 I am also learning Apple app development as a member of _App Team Carolina's_ iOS bootcamp.